redscorpionx/DBD_RPP/README.md

 Implementation of the random perks dbd devs refuse to give us!

+## TODO:
+- Impelement a gui interface for user-friendliness.
+- Impelement an overlay to hide perks picked till game starts.
+- Impelement perk exception selection so players can choose which perks to exclude from the random selection.
+- Impelement a killer version of the script.
+- Impelement a version of the script that works on all resolutions.

 ## Usage

 - This only works on a 1920x1080 resolution.